herrjulz/resc/README.md

 ## `resc` scripts

-`resc` scripts requires one or more top level directories inside a GitHub repository that contain a `run.sh` script and a `README.md` file.
+`resc` scripts requires one or more top level directories inside a GitHub repository that contain a `run.sh` script, a `.resc` file and a `README.md` file.
 In case of the `hello-world` script the directory looks like this:

 ```
 .remote-scripts
 └── hello-world
+   ├── .resc
    ├── run.sh
    └── README.md
 ```

 - The `directory name` (here `hello-world`) indicates the script
+- The `.resc` is an empty file that indicates that the directoy is a `resc` script
 - The `run.sh` is the bash script that is run by `resc`
 - The `README.md` is a Markdown file that provides information for a script (eg description, usage).
 The `README.md` is processed by the `resc` CLI and should only contain the following markdown syntax:
   - H1 (#)